Surgical Procedures: Surgery and Staging for Soft Tissue Sarcomas

 Staging is a way to find out if and how far the cancer has spread in your body.
 Your provider will have you get a few tests to figure out the stage of your cancer.
 For STS, these tests may be:

-Physical Exam: This is an exam to look at your body and to talk about your past health issues.
+Physical Exam: An exam to look at your body and to talk about your past health issues.

-- Incisional biopsy: A small part of tumor or abnormal tissue is removed for testing.
+• Incisional biopsy: A small part of the tumor or abnormal tissue is removed for testing.

-- Fine needle aspiration (FNA): A thin needle removes a piece of tissue for testing.
-This may be done using an ultrasound or CT scan to help guide your provider.
+• Fine needle aspiration (FNA): A thin needle removes a piece of tissue for testing.
+This may be done using an ultrasound or CT scan to guide your provider.

 In some cases, lymph nodes or other tissues may also be tested.
-The biopsy samples are taken to the lab where they are looked at under a microscope by a pathologist (a doctor that specializes in looking at tissues).
-The samples may have more testing to figure out the type of STS.
+The biopsy samples are looked at under a microscope by a pathologist (a doctor who specializes in looking at tissues).
 This information is used to write a pathology report that is sent to your healthcare provider.

 Staging of soft tissue sarcoma is based on many factors, such as:

-Soft tissue sarcomas are described as stages I-IV (1-4).
-Your care team will talk with you about your stage of STS.
+Soft tissue sarcomas are described as stages I to IV (1 to 4).
+Your care team will talk with you about the stage of your STS.

 Surgery can be used to treat some cases of STS.
-The type of surgery depends on a few things, such as the size of the cancer and where it is found.
+The type of surgery depends on a few things, like the size of your cancer and where it is found.

 Some surgeries that may be used to treat STS are:

-- Wide local excision: Removal of the tumor and some normal-looking tissue that is around the cancer, trying to leave a “clean margin” of cancer-free tissue.
-By removing some healthy-looking tissue, there is less chance cancer cells will be left in the body.
+• Wide local excision: Removal of the tumor and some normal-looking tissue that is around the cancer, trying to leave a “clean margin” of cancer-free tissue.
+By removing some healthy-looking tissue, there is less chance that cancer cells will be left in your body.

-- Limb-sparing surgery: This procedure is used to keep as much of the limb’s function as possible, and to help save the appearance of the affected limb.
-Only the bone and tissue affected by the sarcoma is removed, to avoid amputation (total removal of the limb).
-During the surgery, the cancerous bone and tissue is removed and replaced with bone and tissue grafts and/or artificial (manmade) bone implants or other material.
+• Limb-sparing surgery: The surgeon tries to keep as much of your limb’s function and normal appearance as possible.
+Only the bone and tissue affected by the sarcoma are removed to avoid amputation (total removal of the limb).
+During the surgery, the cancerous bone and tissue are removed and replaced with bone and tissue grafts and/or artificial (manmade) bone implants.

-- Amputation: Part of or all of the affected limb is removed.
+• Amputation: Part of or all of your affected limb is removed.

-Other surgical procedures may be used depending on the location of the STS, your health, and other factors.
+Other surgeries may be used depending on where the STS is, your health, and other factors.
 You may also receive chemotherapy and/or radiation therapy before or after surgery.
-Treatment before surgery is called neoadjuvant treatment and is done to shrink the tumor as much as possible before removing it.
-Chemotherapy or radiation given after surgery is called adjuvant treatment, used to kill cancer cells that may be left in the body.
+Treatment before surgery is called “neoadjuvant treatment” and is done to shrink the tumor as much as possible before removing it.
+Chemotherapy or radiation given after surgery is called “adjuvant treatment,” used to kill cancer cells that may be left in the body.

 What are the risks of surgery to treat STS?